 Data about the loss of other electrolytes

-In the 2000 Houston Marathon, there were 21 hyponatremic runners who sought aid.
+One year in the Houston Marathon, there were 21 hyponatremic runners who sought aid.
 Their electrolyte levels were tested, which revealed not only low sodium but also lower potassium and chloride levels than those runners who did not have water toxicity intoxication.

 The Hawaiian Ironman study reported a 30 percent incidence of hyponatremia among athletes, but a lesser known fact was that researchers also discovered that 20 percent had hypomagnesaemia (low serum magnesium).

 One study found a 12 percent decrease in muscle magnesium that correlated with with 5.8 percent dehydration while muscle sodium and chloride levels remained unchanged.
 One of the primary functions of magnesium is that it activates ATP (adenosine triphosphate), which is the energy-carrying molecule the body uses for all forms of energy.
 This means that magnesium in the muscle could interfere with energy conversation and fatigue.
 Low magnesium levels are also associated with both spasms and cramping.

 What are the best recommendations?

 The American College of Sports Medicine (ACSM) recommends that individuals consume 500 ml (~ 17 oz.) of fluid two hours before exercise and that they continue to consume cool drinks in regular intervals to replace water lost through sweating or the maximum amount that can be tolerated.
 ACSM also recommends adding electrolytes to fluid for prolonged intense exercise lasting longer than one hour.[9-10]

 The best way to replace fluids and the balance of electrolytes lost through sweat is to drink water fortified with a balanced electrolyte.
 The best way to prevent an electrolyte or fluid imbalance is to consume fluid and electrolytes in proper balance with each other.
 In other words, you can drink too much water and have negative effects without the proper electrolyte supplementation.